The health benefits of Wemoon natural menstrual pads.

 Breathable cotton pads help reduce allergies and thrush.

 Disposable feminine hygiene products are actually not sterile despite their whiter-than-white appearance.
-In fact the synthetics and plastics that they contain create a humid micro-climate in this warm, damp area, in which germs and fungal infections such as thrush can easily breed.
+In fact, the synthetics and plastics that they contain create a humid micro-climate in this warm, damp area, in which germs and fungal infections such as thrush can easily breed.

 When women develop irritation problems such as thrush, vaginitis or soreness, they are usually advised by doctors and health specialists to wear cotton underwear .
 But, without thinking, they often continue to use their usual brand of feminine hygiene product or panty liner made from synthetic and plastic ingredients.
-Many women suffering from skin allergies, irritation, soreness and itching, find their symptoms are worse during their period because of the synthetic nature of their choice of feminine hygiene product.
+Many women suffering from skin allergies, irritation, soreness and itching, find their symptoms are worse during their period because of the synthetic nature of their choice of a feminine hygiene product.

 Cloth pads are softer on the skin and they allow natural airflow, which can help prevent thrush, vaginal rashes and related problems.
 Wemoon’s original leakproof layer is made of a special fabric which breathes and does not leak giving you air flow and extra security.